nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 and each such structure specifies the style and amount of padding to be sent, as well as the possible state transitions.

-The function `circpad_machine_states_init()` must be used for allocation and initialization `circpad_machine_spec_t.states` array field before states and state transitions can get defined, as some of the state object has non-zero initial values.
+The function `circpad_machine_states_init()` must be used for allocating and initializing the `circpad_machine_spec_t.states` array before states and state transitions can be defined, as some of the state object has non-zero default values.

 ### 3.2.
 Padding Machine State Transitions

-As described above, padding machines can have multiple states so that they can support different forms of padding.
-Machines can transition between states based on certain events that occur either on the circuit-level or on the machine level.
+As described above, padding machines can have multiple states, to support different forms of padding.
+Machines can transition between states based on events that occur either on the circuit level or on the machine level.

 State transitions are specified using the
 [next_state field](https://github.com/torproject/tor/blob/master/src/core/or/circuitpadding.h#L381)
 of the `circpad_state_t` structure.
-As a simplistic example, to transition from state `A` to state `B` when event `E` occurs, you should implement the following code: `A.next_state[E] = B`.
+As a simple example, to transition from state `A` to state `B` when event `E` occurs, you would use the following code: `A.next_state[E] = B`.

 #### 3.2.1.
 State Transition Events